realityforge/planet_quake/docs/games.md

 ## TODO

+  * Fix portal gun.
+White outline of other portal visible from inside the portal view.
+Turn off depth in shader or skip entity in tr_main.c?
+Measure/cache midpoint of portal model and use on floor and wall alignment.
+Fix mirroring on either single portal.
+Turn on grinder for Destination.
+Move portals a little bit away from walls like rail mark?
+Fix corners by tracing in server for edges.
+No camera following for wall portals, it opposes the plane.
+Add NOPORTAL surfaceParm.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.